An open-source heuristic to reboot 2D nesting research: Solving the feasibility problem

 Simply looping \nameref{alg:move_items} (Algorithm \ref{alg:move_items}) and \nameref{alg:iterate_weights} (Algorithm \ref{alg:iterate_weights}) would technically suffice to traverse the solution space, but this approach lacks any mechanism to backtrack to previous solutions.
 A more sophisticated approach that incorporates this ability should improve the effectiveness of the search algorithm.

-Let us begin by defining the evaluation function for the entire solution:
+Let us begin by defining the global objective function to evaluate an entire solution:

-This function is the sum of the evaluation of every item pair (Algorithm \ref{alg:eval_pair}).
-Whenever Equation \ref{eq:solution_loss} returns 0, all collisions have been resolved and a feasible solution has been reached.
+This function is an expression of the total severity of all collisions in the solution, computed as the sum of the evaluation of every item pair (Algorithm \ref{alg:eval_pair}).
+Whenever $z = 0$, all collisions have been resolved and a feasible solution has been reached.

 Algorithm \ref{alg:separate} describes the complete procedure to solve the feasibility problem introduced in Section \ref{section:feasibility_problem}.
-The separation procedure starts from an infeasible situation with colliding items and attempts to resolve all of its collisions.
-At its core, the algorithm continually repositions items, updates the item-pair weights and replaces the incumbent solution $s^*$ whenever improvements are found with respect to Equation \ref{eq:solution_loss}.
+The separation procedure represents a local search heuristic that starts from an infeasible situation with colliding items and attempts to resolve all of its collisions.
+At its core, the algorithm continually repositions items, updates the item-pair weights and replaces the incumbent solution $s^*$ whenever improvements are found with respect the objective function in Expression \ref{eq:solution_loss}.
 Whenever feasibility is reached, the procedure stops and immediately returns the solution.
 Once a certain number of iterations without improvements $n_\text{max}$ is reached, we conclude one \emph{attempt}.
 If the incumbent solution was never updated during this attempt, a \emph{strike} is added.
-Conversely, if the attempt improved $s^*$, the strike counter is reset to 0.
-As long as the number of strikes is below a certain threshold $m_\text{max}$, the procedure restores the incumbent solution $s^*$ and starts a new attempt, continuing its quest for a feasible solution.
-Once the number of strikes exceeds $m_\text{max}$, the procedure halts the search and returns $s^*$, which will unfortunately still be infeasible.
+Conversely, if the attempt improved $s^*$, the strike counter $k$ is reset to 0.
+As long as the number of strikes is below a certain threshold $k_\text{max}$, the procedure restores the incumbent solution $s^*$ and starts a new attempt, continuing its quest for a feasible solution.
+Once the number of strikes exceeds $k_\text{max}$, the procedure halts the search and returns $s^*$, which will unfortunately still be infeasible.